Microsoft/azure-docs.pt-pt/articles/active-directory/external-identities/self-service-sign-up-add-api-connector.md

 ## <a name="after-signing-in-with-an-identity-provider"></a>Depois de iniciar sessão com um fornecedor de identidade

 Um conector API neste passo no processo de inscrição é invocado imediatamente após o utilizador autenticar com um fornecedor de identidade (Google, Facebook, Azure AD).
-Este passo precede a página de *_recolha *atributo_* _, que é o formulário apresentado ao utilizador para recolher os atributos do utilizador.
+Este passo antecede a ***página de recolha de atributos***, que é o formulário apresentado ao utilizador para recolher os atributos do utilizador.

 <!-- The following are examples of API connector scenarios you may enable at this step:
 - Use the email or federated identity that the user provided to look up claims in an existing system.
 Return these claims from the existing system, pre-fill the attribute collection page, and make them available to return in the token.